Brett Cooper (fighter): Professional Fighters League

 Cooper was scheduled to face Nikolay Aleksakhin on August 13, 2021, at PFL 7.
 However, on August 4, it was announced that Aleksakhin had to pull out of the match-up and was replaced by Tyler Hill.
 Cooper won the bout in the first round via knockout.

 PFL season 2022

 Cooper faced Rory MacDonald on May 6, 2022, at PFL 3.
 Cooper lost the bout in the first round via rear-naked choke.

 Cooper faced Ray Cooper III on July 1, 2022, at PFL 6.
 He lost the bout via TKO stoppage 24 seconds into the bout.

 Personal life

-Cooper is married and has a daughter.
+Brett Cooper remains single and unmarried, with 2 brothers one who died.